13 products

 Soil: Well-drained soil.

 Conditions: Full sun.
 Almonds require a climate with dry summer-autumn and cool winters.
-Frost hardy.

 Size: Height 3m x width 3m